 After treatment, patients typically go home the same day without a catheter.
 There is minimal downtime post treatment and many patients experience symptom relief in as early as two weeks.

 Patients may experience some urinary discomfort during the recovery period.
 Most common side effects are mild to moderate and include pain or burning with urination, blood in the urine, pelvic pain, urgent need to urinate and/or the inability to control the urge.
 Most symptoms resolved within two to four weeks after the procedure.

 Does the treatment affect my sexual function?

 Clinical studies have shown the UroLift® System treatment does not cause new, sustained instances of erectile or ejaculatory dysfunction 1.
 The same cannot always be said of other BPH therapies such as TURP (Transurethral Resection of the Prostate), laser and some medication.

+Each member of our Urology team is a designated UroLift® Center of Excellence practitoner.
 Click on the providers’ images below to learn more about our Urology team.